integritee-network/book/src/design.md

 # Design

-In the following we explain how substraTEE works and how the different components play together.
+In the following we explain how Integritee works and how the different components play together.

 ## Direct Invocation (Vision)

 ![vision](./fig/substraTEE-vision.png)
-*substraTEE Target Architecture with Direct Invocation (future scenario)*
+*Integritee Target Architecture with Direct Invocation (future scenario)*

 * Shielding key: used by the substraTEE-client to encrypt the call in order to protect caller privacy.
 It is common to all enclaves.
 * State encryption key: used to encrypt and decrypt the state storage.
 It is common to all enclaves.
-* Signing key: used to sign transactions for the substraTEE-node.
+* Signing key: used to sign transactions for the integritee-node.
 The corresponding account must be funded in order to pay for chain fees.
 It is unique for every enclave.

 ### How it works

-The *substraTEE-node* is a substrate blockchain node with an additional runtime module:
+The *integritee-node* is a substrate blockchain node with an additional runtime module:

 * substraTEE-registry module: proxies requests to workers, verifies IAS reports and keeps track of the registered enclaves.
 It provides the following API interfaces:
   * Register an enclave